Modeling Spatial Heterogeneity in Exposure Buffers and Risk: A Hierarchical Bayesian Approach: Antenatal care and distance to healthcare facilities in Madagascar

 \subsection{Results}

+For each model and exposure definition, we collect a total of $10,000$ posterior samples from our MCMC algorithms, after discarding $50,000$ burn-in iterations and thinning by a factor of $20$ to reduce posterior autocorrelation.
+We assess convergence by visual inspection of trace plots and computing Geweke diagnostics \citep{geweke1991evaluating} for key model parameters.
+Across all fitted models and monitored parameters, we observed no obvious signs of non-convergence.

+We observe relatively consistent estimated associations between the maternal socio-demographic and cluster-level covariates included in the model and ANC usage across the different versions of SVBR (Table S11).
+Mothers with secondary or higher education and those who have stable employment are significantly more likely to complete $\ge 4$ ANC visits, while women of ``other" or ``no'' religion have significantly lower odds of receiving adequate care than Christians.
+Additionally, after adjustment for the individual-level factors, those mothers living in urban areas and, more specifically in the Menabe (vs.\ Androy) region, are less likely to receive adequate care.

+Table \ref{table:application_results_waic_xadjusted_wadjusted} presents model fit and validation metrics for all competing methods and exposure definitions.
+The Bayesian p-values for both test statistics suggest that each of the proposed methods adequately describe the observed data in terms of general goodness-of-fit, as none of the values are near zero or one.
+In Figure S1, we present box plots of estimated CPO values are displayed for every fitted model with no obvious outliers observed.

-Table \ref{table:application_results_waic_xadjusted_wadjusted} presents model fit (WAIC) and complexity (pWAIC) metrics for all competing methods and exposure definitions.
-Based on the findings of our simulation study (Section \ref{sec:sim_study}), WAIC is a useful metric for understanding potential underlying data structures, including distinguishing between parameters that are constant versus spatially-varying.
-FixedBR($5$ km) models showed the poorest fit to the data, with improvements seen as the models allow for greater flexibility in the radii and exposure effect parameters, even after accounting for the greater model complexities.
-Models that use counts of facilities to define ``exposure" outperform those that use the spherical exposure definition.
-Overall, the best model for explaining variability in ANC visits based on healthcare exposure is SVBR($p=1$) with exposure defined as counts of facilities within the buffer radius.
+Based on the findings of our simulation study (Section \ref{sec:sim_study}), WAIC, PSIS-LOO, and LPML are all useful metrics for understanding potential underlying data structures, including distinguishing between parameters that are constant versus spatially-varying.
+SVBR$\left[5, \theta\right]$ provides the poorest fit to the data, with improvements seen for models that allow for greater flexibility in the radii, even after accounting for increasing model complexity.
+Models that use counts of facilities to define ``exposure" generally outperform those that use the spherical exposure definition.
+Overall, the best model for explaining variability in ANC visits based on healthcare exposure (as indicated by every model comparison metric) is SVBR$\left[\delta\left(\textbf{s}_j\right), \theta\right]$, with exposure defined as counts of facilities within the buffer radius.
+This suggests that, after accounting for variability in the radii, the exposure effect can be treated as constant across the domain.

-We observe consistent associations between the maternal socio-demographic covariates included in the model and ANC usage (Table S5).
-Mother's with secondary or higher education and those who have stable employment are significantly more likely to complete $\ge 4$ ANC visits, while women of ``other" or no religion have significantly lower odds of receiving adequate care; other maternal socio-demographic covariates included in the model do not have a significant association with ANC.
-These associations are stable and consistent across model specifications (Table S5).